Ideal Bedtime Calculator

 Using a sleep calculator can improve how you feel during the day.
 Instead of waking abruptly from deep sleep (which often causes grogginess and irritability), the calculator helps you wake up at the end of a cycle when sleep is lighter.
 Research has shown that waking mid-cycle can make you feel “disoriented and groggy” for up to half an hour or more.
 In contrast, ending a cycle yields a clearer head and more energy.
 Sleepopolis advises, “it’s also best not to wake up mid-sleep cycle… aiming to wake up at the end of your final cycle… will give you the best shot at feeling refreshed and energized.”

 Another reason to use a sleep calculator is to ensure you’re allotting enough time for restful sleep.
-The Sleep Foundation notes that 7–9 hours per night is ideal for most adults, but many people under-estimate this time.
+Notes that 7–9 hours per night is ideal for most adults, but many people under-estimate this time.
 A calculator helps you build that time around your schedule.
 For example, if you commit to a consistent wake-up time, you can use the calculator to backtrack the best bedtime.
 Going to bed early enough to fit in those cycles – even on weekends – “helps regulate your circadian rhythm or internal clock,” which further improves sleep quality.

 What Makes Our Sleep Calculator Unique